gsidhu/buzee-tauri/logbook.md

 # Logbook

+- Added command, types and function for DB Stats.
+The results are logged but don't render.
+The function is sloppy because of Rust's type system (couldn't use `group by` with `count`, instead calling a count statement for each file_type).
+- Added page navigation functionality to context menu receiver using emit events.
 - Context menu receiver is working.
 Now to add the functionality.
 - Added infinite scroll to search results.
 The UI is a bit wonky.
 - Loading 100 results on each search (in two pages).